0x64RT/Risk_Score_PY/README.md

 7. Final Considerations
 Compatibility and Data:
-The application is designed to run on Windows 10 and Windows 11.
+The application is designed to run on almost any windows, mac and linux distros.
 Public data from the Chess.com API is used for the analyses, and only minimal data is stored locally.

 Responsible Use:
 This tool is intended solely to provide informational insights.
 Under no circumstances should the results be considered sufficient evidence of cheating.
 The developer is not responsible for any misuse of this information.